ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ## Dealing with errors

 OCaml deals with exceptional situations in two ways.
-One is to use *exceptions*, which may be defined in the same way as types:
+One is to use *exceptions*, which may be defined in roughly the same way as types:

 ```ocamltop
 exception E;;